Quitch/GW-AI-Overhaul/README.md

 ## Difficulty

-Each difficulty describes the enemy AI behaviour and handicaps; Sub-commanders are not impacted by difficulty.
+Each difficulty describes the enemy AI behaviour and handicaps; Sub Commanders are not impacted by difficulty.

 ### Casual